AIRLegend/ChessRL/README.md

 pip3 install -r requirements.txt
 ```

+Tensorflow is also needed, but you must install either `tensorflow`or `tensorflow-gpu`.

 Also, you need to download the specific
 [stockfish binary](https://stockfishchess.org/download/) for your platform,
 for automating this made a script to automatically download it.